 Will Chapter 7 Bankruptcy Stop an Eviction?

-Updated By , Attorney · Northwestern University School of Law
+Updated by , Attorney Northwestern University School of Law

-Bankruptcy law gives landlords the right to evict a tenant, despite the automatic stay, in either of the following cases:
+Bankruptcy law gives landlords the right to evict a tenant despite the automatic stay in either of the following cases:

 • The landlord got a judgment for possession before the tenant filed for bankruptcy (if the judgment was for failing to pay rent, there is a possible exception to this rule, discussed below).

-• The landlord is evicting the tenant for endangering the property or the illegal use of controlled substances on the property.
+• The landlord is evicting the tenant for endangering the property or for the illegal use of controlled substances on the property.

 If the Landlord Already Has a Judgment

-Endangering the Property or Illegal Use of Controlled Substances
+Endangering the Property or Illegal Drug Use

 • The landlord has filed an eviction action against you based on property endangerment or illegal drug use on the property.

-Landlords Can Ask the Court to Lift the Stay for Other Reasons
+Landlords Can Ask the Court to Lift the Stay

 Disability Eligibility Quiz Take our bankruptcy quiz to identify potential issues and learn how to best proceed with your bankruptcy case.